Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 To perform EC transition make sure you are running DTS version 1.0.1 or higher and follow this steps:

-* After boot, choose option number 9 to drop to Shell
+* After boot, choose option number 9 to drop to Shell.
+* Plug in power supply, without it, flashing EC is not possible as losing power may cause in damaged firmware.
 * Download BIOS and EC update files.

 ```bash